xyeres/sql-library-manager-v1/README.md

 # sql-library-manager-v1

+This sample test project implements a basic CRUD application for a library cataloge.

+Using Node.js, the app was built with the Express JS framework and the Sequelize ORM (using SQLite3)

+## To get running:
+- Download the source code
-To get running, download the source code, CD into root directory and in your terminal type `npm start`
+- CD into root directory
+- In your terminal type `npm install` to install dependencies
+- `npm start` to boot server at localhost:3001 by default

 glhf!